-Livade is a tiny place with a big claim to fame.
-This is the center of Croatia’s truffle region.
-Walking through the lobby of the town’s only restaurant we saw, in a glass case, an enormous truffle—the world’s biggest, according to Guinness (or so the sign attached indicated).
+Livade is a tiny place with a big claim to fame: this is the center of Croatia’s truffle region.
+Walking through the lobby of the town’s only restaurant we saw, in a glass case, an enormous bronze truffle—the world’s biggest, according to Guinness (or so the sign attached indicated).

 Reviewing the menu, we saw that every item on it featured truffles…

 Truffle soup, truffle pasta, truffle sauce on the pork chops…